Negative immersions for one-relator groups: Graphs and graphs of graphs

-The boundary of $\adj$ consists of those edges of $\hgraph$ that are hit by precisely one element of ${\pb}$.
-By construction $\partial\real{\adj}=\partial Y$.
-When ${\adj}$ has nonempty boundary, the complex $Y$ can be simplified by a collapse, and we call this circumstance `independent' (since, when $S$ is a circle, it corresponds to the group-theoretic notion of independence given in the introduction).
+By construction $\partial\adj$ is the boundary of the complex defined by $\lambda:P\to\Gamma$.
+As mentioned above, when ${\adj}$ has nonempty boundary, this complex can be simplified by a collapse.
+We call this circumstance \emph{independent} (since it implies the group-theoretic notion of independence given in the introduction).
 We will also be interested in a strengthening of this, in which the whole image of $S$ in ${\und}$ (and therefore in $\ambient$) is covered at least twice by the boundary.